Greenstand/Greenstand-Overview/Project-Overview/Token-Value-Factor.md

 ### Value Factor
-An algorithm allowing one tree verification to create multiple tokens: # tokens = tree update * (fortune factor).
+An algorithm allowing one tree verification to create multiple tokens: # tokens = tree update * (value factor).

-A factor of 1 should be a standard tree
+A factor of 1 = standard tree

 Value Factor compensates for:
   - Unique environmental challenges